-The Principal or designee will inform the parents of all students involved in alleged incidents, and, as appropriate, may discuss the availability of counseling and other intervention services.
+The Principal or designee is required to will inform the parents of all students involved in alleged incidents, and, as appropriate, may discuss the availability of counseling and other intervention services.
 The Principal or designee shall keep a written record of the date, time, and manner of notification to the parents.
-The Principal or designee shall take into account the circumstances of the incident when providing notification to parents of all students involved in the reported harassment, intimidation, or bullying incident and when conveying the nature of the incident, including the actual or perceived protected category motivating the alleged offense.
+Pursuant to N.J.A.C.
+6A:16-7.7(a)2.viii.(2), when providing notification to the parents of all students involved, tThe Principal or designee shall take into account the circumstances of the incident when providing notification to parents of all students involved in the reported harassment, intimidation, or bullying incident and when conveying the nature of the incident, including the actual or perceived protected category motivating the alleged offense.
+The Principal or designee shall keep a written record of the date, time, and manner of notification to the parents.

 The Principal, upon receiving a verbal or written report, may take interim measures to ensure the safety, health, and welfare of all parties pending the findings of the investigation.

-Students, parents, and visitors are encouraged to report alleged violations of this Policy to the Principal on the same day when the individual witnessed or received reliable information regarding any such incident.
+Students, parents, and visitors are encouraged to report alleged acts violations of harassment, intimidation, or bullying this Policy to the Principal or designee on the same day when the individual witnessed or received reliable information regarding any such incident.
+The school district shall provide a person an online means to complete the HIB 338 Form to anonymously report an act of harassment, intimidation, or bullying.
+Formal action for violations of the Code of Student Conduct may not be taken solely on the basis of an anonymous report